SGLK15007U Strategies for Health Promotion and Disease Prevention

 Type of examination:

-Three portfolios, dealing with three different themes, are developed individually during the course, one of which will be assessed and graded.
+Two portfolios, dealing with selected themes from the course, are developed individually during the course, one of which will be assessed and graded.
 During groups sessions, the students will be supported in developing their portfolios.
-The exam office will, by drawing a theme, determine which portfolios will be assessed.
+The exam office will, by drawing one of the two portfolios and thereby determine which portfolios will be assessed.

 Aid